Highlights

 Climate-nature nexus

-• Companies can expect targeted guidance on how to apply the existing connected information requirements in IFRS S1 and IFRS S2, rather than a new set of standalone disclosure requirements.
+• Companies can expect targeted guidance on how to apply the existing connected information requirements in IFRS S1 and IFRS S2.

 • This proposed guidance would help companies explain the effects of climate-nature connections on a company’s risk profile; trade-offs between actions that address climate- and nature-related risks and opportunities; and synergies from addressing them together.